MatthewRalston/MatthewRalston.github.io/_pages/data_science.md

 I am a data professional that focuses on the analysis of genomic sequences.
 I turn DNA sequences into count vectors of DNA subsequences for use in alignment, k-mer compositional analysis, overrepresented motif analysis, De Bruijn graph formation, or total count vector based differentials on sequences or assemblies.

-In addition, I turn alignment abundances into digital readouts of gene expression for use in downstream analysis such as differential gene expression comparisons, whole transcriptome interpretations of gene representation and functional ontologies such as metabolic enzyme representation, transcription factor and cell signaling and pathway representation, orthologous (gene families) and paralogous (related functionality) gene families and of course genome completeness.
+In addition, I turn alignment abundances into digital readouts of gene expression for use in downstream analysis such as differential gene expression comparisons, whole transcriptome interpretations of gene representation and functional ontologies such as metabolic enzyme representation, transcription factor and cell signaling and pathway representation, ortholog (gene families) and paralog (related functionality via duplication) gene family completeness and genome completeness.

-So in addition to functional metrics such as the ontologies and their statistics, the alignment abundances, referred to as read counts, provide abundance approximations that are integral to variance estimation among replicates of a given condition and its use in a variance modeling and hypothesis testing framework like DESeq2.
+So in addition to functional metrics such as the ontologies and their statistics, the alignment abundances, referred to as read counts, provide abundance approximations that are integral to variance estimation among replicates of a given condition and its use in a variance modeling and hypothesis testing framework like DESeq2 or limma.

-Depending on the goal of your project, you design your variable selections either as a linear combination of other variables, or directly into your testing design and implying the method used for modeling.
+There are 3 success factors (KPIs) that must be measured for the goal of your project: the dataset's design, the modeling method, and "other" factors resulting in sample quality loss or sampling success when considering conclusions of the modeling process.

 When describing the data one takes an exploratory flavor when initially contaminating your dataset with inspection.
-You might try a correlation matrix plot to start with to initially discover trends that may be causal or incausal between your dependent and independent variables and then constructing your feature selection to use
+You mgiht try a correlation matrix plot (the default functionality of an "organized" dataset in base R's `plot` function) to start with to initially discover trends that may be causal or uncausal between your dependent and independent variables and then further exploring variance through formal distribution fitting and testing frameworks to determine which hypothesis tests may be appropriate for use in explanatory reporting.

 # How do you approach a data science problem?